Home / Blog / How To Remove a Business From Google: Complete Guide

 How To Remove Your Google Business Profile Page

-Option 1: Mark Your Business as Permanently Closed
+Step 1: Mark Your Business as Permanently Closed

-Step 1: Go to your Google Business profile.
+Go to your Google Business Profile

-Step 2: Edit your Google Business Profile.
+Edit your Google Business Profile

 Click the Edit Profile icon.
 This will give you access to your Google Business Profile settings.